Skip to contents

 The key arguments are:

-• x_org: the original continuous variable
+• source_variable: the original continuous portfolio variable

 • breaks: the preferred commercial cut points